AndrewSigorskih/ZDL-Docker/README.md

 * In order to play SIGIL maps, add them as "External files" in the launcher menu when using the DOOM 1 configuration.

-* Sadly, pupular HUD mods like [UDV](https://www.moddb.com/mods/brutal-doom/addons/doomvisor-hud-for-pa1nki113r-v51) (even with 3.0 fixed [version](https://www.moddb.com/mods/brutal-doom/addons/wip-ish-project-brutality-30-compatible-ultimate-doomvisor)) or [CatVisor](https://www.moddb.com/mods/brutal-doom/addons/catsvisor-hud-12-for-bd21-more-widescreen) dont work properly with PB recent versions so we have to use the PB built-un HUD for best experience.
+* Sadly, popular HUD mods like [UDV](https://www.moddb.com/mods/brutal-doom/addons/doomvisor-hud-for-pa1nki113r-v51) (even with 3.0 fixed [version](https://www.moddb.com/mods/brutal-doom/addons/wip-ish-project-brutality-30-compatible-ultimate-doomvisor)) or [CatVisor](https://www.moddb.com/mods/brutal-doom/addons/catsvisor-hud-12-for-bd21-more-widescreen) dont work properly with PB recent versions so we have to use the PB built-un HUD for best experience.

 [1] <a href="https://store.steampowered.com/app/2280/DOOM_1993/">DOOM (1993) on Steam</a><br>